alex-toy/darties/README.md

 Darties is a french firm that sells secialized products, such as home appliances, audiovisual and computer equipment.
 It is composed of three brands : *Darty*, *Leroy-Merlin* and *Boulanger*. it sells three families of products : *hi-fi systems*, *ovens* and video *recorders*.
 Currently, the situation is the following :
 - no information system,
 - Excel sheets are used as decision tools,
 - data between stores is hard to compare,
 - The tree structure is the following :
     - 1 Commercial Director,
     - 5 Regional Directors :  *Ile de France*, *Nord-est*, *Nord-Ouest*, *Sud-Est*, *Sud-Ouest*,
     - 48 Store managers,

 The needs of the client are :
-• Objectif du tableau de bord : o Suivi de l’activité
+- Objectif du tableau de bord :
+    - Suivi de l’activité
+        - Suivi de l’activité
-§ Pour les pays
+            - Pour les pays
-§ Pour les régions
+            - Pour les régions
-§ Pour les magasins
+            - Pour les magasins
-o Faciliter
+    - Faciliter
-§ L’analyse de la situation
+        - L’analyse de la situation
-§ La prise de décision
+        - La prise de décision
-o Conformité des performances aux objectifs o Communiquer / Informer
+    - Conformité des performances aux objectifs
+    - Communiquer / Informer

 # Technical insights